Combinatorics of the Tautological Lamination: Introduction

 \section{Introduction}

 The {\em Tautological Lamination}, introduced in \cite{Calegari_sausage}, is a combinatorially defined object which gives a holomorphic model for certain 1 complex dimensional slices of the {\em shift locus}, a fundamental object in the theory of holomorphic dynamics.
-There is a shift locus $\SS_q$ for each degree $q$; it is the space of normalized polynomials $z^q + a_2 z^{q-2} + a_3 z^{q-3} + \cdots + a_q$ in a complex variable $z$ (thought of as a subset of $\C^{q-1}$ with coordinates $a_j$) for which every critical point is in the attracting basin of infinity.
+There is a shift locus $\SS_q$ for each degree $q$; it is the space of depressed monic polynomials $z^q + a_2 z^{q-2} + a_3 z^{q-3} + \cdots + a_q$ in a complex variable $z$ (thought of as a subset of $\C^{q-1}$ with coordinates $a_j$) for which every critical point is in the attracting basin of infinity.

 There is a tautological lamination $\Lambda_T(C)$ for each degree $q$ and for each choice of {\em critical data} $C$ (certain holomorphic parameters which determine the slice of $\SS_q$).
+For the complex dynamics reader: the tautological lamination records the combinatorics of the 1 complex dimensional slices of the shift locus where $q-2$ critical B\"ottcher coordinates are fixed, and one critical point (with a smaller escape rate than any of the others) is allowed to vary.

 Each tautological lamination determines a sequence of operations, called pinching, which cut the unit circle $S^1$ up into pieces and reglue them into a collection of smaller circles, denoted $S^1 \mod \Lambda_{T,n}(C)$.
 Subsequent operations refine the previous ones, so each component of $S^1 \mod \Lambda_{T,n}(C)$ is cut up and reglued into a union of components of $S^1 \mod \Lambda_{T,n+1}(C)$.
 The precise cut and paste operations depend on $C$, but the set of {\em lengths} of the components of $\Lambda_{T,n}(C)$ (counted with multiplicity) depends only on $n$ and the degree $q$.
 These lengths are all of the form $2^m q^{-n}$ for various non-negative integers $m$, and we can define $N_q(n,m)$ to be the number of components of $S^1 \mod \Lambda_{T,n}(C)$ of length $2^m q^{-n}$.

 The {\em short components} of $S^1 \mod \Lambda_{T,n}(C)$ are those with length $q^{-n}$.
 The number of short components is $N_q(n,0)$.
 Our first main result is an exact recursive formula for $N_q(n,0)$ (which can be solved in closed form):